Using the Amazon Redshift Data API

 Determine if you, as the caller of the Data API, are authorized.
 For more information about authorization, see Authorizing access to the Amazon Redshift Data API.

 Determine if you plan to call the Data API with authentication credentials from Secrets Manager or temporary credentials.
-For more information, see Choosing authentication credentials when calling the Amazon Redshift Data API.
+For more information, see Choosing database authentication credentials when calling the Amazon Redshift Data API.

 Set up a secret if you use Secrets Manager for authentication credentials.
 For more information, see Storing database credentials in Amazon Secrets Manager.